sdboyer/gogl/README.md

 ## Enumerators

 Enumerators are the primary means by which gogl graphs are expressed.
-As shown in the Quickstart section, they are methods on graph datastructures that receive a 'lambda', and call that lambda once per element (Vertex or Edge) that is found as the method traverses the graph.
+As shown in the Quickstart section, they are methods on graph datastructures that receive a 'lambda', and call that lambda once per datum (Vertex or Edge) that is found as the method traverses the graph.
 There are four enumerators for gogl's undirected graphs, and two additional ones for directed graphs.

+An important guarantee of enumerators not necessarily implied by the interface is that they call the lambda *exactly* once for each relevant datum.
+Client code should never have to deduplicate data.

 Given the following graph:

 ![Base graph](doc/base.dot.png)

 Which could be created as follows: